Education, Programs, and Services

 Emergency Notification System

 The Emergency Notification System sends emergency messages, including snow closings and weather alerts, to enrolled campus members via text message, cell phone, and/or e-mail when circumstances dictate.
+It will also be used when a situation exists that presents an imminent danger to the campus.
+An imminent danger is one that threatens the immediate safety of the campus community; is not anticipated, and failure to provide such a warning may result in serious harm.
 Sign up to be notified in an emergency.

 Primary response to campus emergencies 24 hours a day.